 - Import your LinkedIn profile and turn it into a resume.

-Before you start building your resume, however, you can enter your experience level and the company job description.
-This allows Rezi AI to tailor its content suggestions based on your background and the job requirements.
+Before you start, you can enter your experience level and the company's job description.
+This lets Rezi tailor its content suggestions to both your background and the job requirements.

 Jobscan